Zahnen/sous-chefv1/worklog.md

 3:00PM - return to photo upload attempt.
 Receiving errors ("firebase.storage is not a function) when trying to import storage from firebase.

 4:00PM - still working on photo upload, feeling impossible but I'm determined!

+8:00pm - FINALLY GOT A PHOTO TO UPLOAD TO FIREBASE STORAGE!!!!!!!
+This has taken me...literally all day, and I am so relieved to have it finished finally.
+Begin to work on getting uploaded image URL from storage to store as field of recipe

+10:00PM - continue working to get URL from firebase storage, running into a lot of memory leak warnings/errors from console.
+Explore useEffect.